-I generally stick to a regime of 5 days weights 2 days cardio a week, spending a day on chest, arms, back and legs on my cardio days.
+I generally stick to a regime of at least 6 days of weights a week, spending a day on chest, arms, back and legs.
 My workouts are always high volume and I try to stick to doing as much weight with as good form as possible.
 Minimal resting is a must.
 For cardio I like to use the cross trainer or bike, using a strict HIIT method.
 My current goal, as always, is to try to put on more good mass and reducing fat.

 What are some common misconceptions about veganism?